qkost/raiders-of-the-lost-dice/Encounters/12 Shimmerwing Lair V2.md

 * Description
 	* Large room with a map of Exandria on the floor.
 In a neat grid you notice a series of runes.
 10 pillars line the room -- 2 each at the back and front and three each on the sides
+	* The map has a continent you don't recognize
+* Perception check
+	* Runes on ground
+	* Runes on pillars on the side
 * Riddle (above on nearby pillar)
 * Traps
 	* Runes on Ground